naoto64/Arduino-RainSense/README.md

 value (byte samples=1, byte sensitivity=16)
 ````

     Returns the sensor value in bytes.
-Sensor values ​​range from 0 to 100.
-A higher value indicates a stronger response.
-It is recommended that you set a value of 40 or more because noise below 30 is affected by noise.
+Values range from 0 to 100.
+A higher value indicates a stronger response. samples is the number of samples.
+The larger the value, the better the accuracy, but the processing takes longer. sensitivity is the sensitivity correction.
+Increase if there is noise.
+The larger the value, the longer it takes to process.

 ````cpp:example.ino
 rain (byte threshold, byte samples=1, byte sensitivity=16)